A continuous-state polynomial branching process: Convergence of discrete-state processes

 by Proposition 6 in Caballero et al.\ (2009) we see ${Y^{(n)}}\to Y$ weakly in $(D,d_\infty)$.
 By a slight generalization of Proposition 5 in Caballero et al.\ (2009), one can see the transformation $J_\theta$ is continuous on $(D,d_{\infty})$.
 Then $X^{(n)}\to X = J_\theta(Y)$ in $(D,d_\infty)$.

 \textbf{Acknowledgments.}~ I am very grateful to Professors Mu-Fa Chen and Yong-Hua Mao for their supervision and encouragement.
+I thank the associate editor and the two anonymous referees for their thoughtful comments which have helped me improving the presentation of the results.
 I also thank Professors Zenghu Li and Xiaowen Zhou for their helpful comments.
+This work is supported by NSERC (RGPIN-2016-06704) and NSFC (No.\,11771046).